Time

 Open-ended Sharing

-After the fifth round, the Kaizen, there will be an open-ended sharing time.
-There is no ‘order’ for this sharing.
+During open-ended sharing time, there is no ‘order’ for sharing.
 It’s an opportunity to share how you were impacted by things other people shared.

 Using “I” Statements